A Guide to Wood Veneers

 How To Achieve Veneer Matching

 Wood veneer matching is one of the most complex of interior woodwork tasks.
-In this video, we explain how to match wood veneers, provide three top tips for successful matching, and explain why it’s so important to conform to the Architectural Woodwork Standards for wood veneer matching.
+In this video, we explain how to match wood veneers, provide three top tips for successful matching, and explain why it’s so important to conform to the AWI Standards for wood veneer matching.